apache/nuttx-apps/examples/README.txt

   functionality in a TCP/IP connection.

     CONFIG_EXAMPLES_NETTEST=y - Enables the nettest example
-    CONFIG_EXAMPLES_NETLIB=y  - The UIP livrary in needed.
+    CONFIG_EXAMPLES_NETLIB=y  - The networking library in needed.

   See also examples/tcpecho